-Citation with stable link: Philip A. Harland, 'Babylonian and Persian wisdom: Kleitarchos on Chaldeans and Magians (late fourth-third centuries BCE),' Last modified October 26, 2022, http://philipharland.com/Blog/?p=10316.
+Citation with stable link: Philip A. Harland, 'Babylonian and Persian wisdom: Kleitarchos on Chaldeans and Magians (late fourth-third centuries BCE),' Ethnic Relations and Migration in the Ancient World, last modified October 26, 2022, http://philipharland.com/Blog/?p=10316.

 Authors: Kleitarchos as cited in Diogenes of Laertes, Lives of Eminent Philosophers, 1.6-7 (link to full work with Greek text).